zhufuyi/sponge_doc/en/components.md

 **(2) Adding Monitoring Dashboards to Grafana**

-Import the [RPC server monitoring dashboard](https://github.com/zhufuyi/sponge/blob/main/pkg/grpc/metrics/server_grafana.json) into Grafana.
+Import the [grpc service monitoring dashboard](https://github.com/zhufuyi/sponge/blob/main/pkg/grpc/metrics/server_grafana.json) into Grafana.
 If the monitoring interface does not display data, check if the data source name in the JSON matches the Prometheus data source name in Grafana's configuration.

 <br>

-**(3) Load Testing RPC Methods and Observing Monitoring Data**
+**(3) Load Testing GRPC Methods and Observing Monitoring Data**

 Open the `internal/service/teacher_client_test.go` file using the `Goland` IDE and test various methods under **Test_teacherService_methods** or **Test_teacherService_benchmark**.